⚠ Before you head to the water check the latest COVID-19 updates. We encourage you to follow CDC recommendations.

 Fishing line for ice fishing, just like open water lines, are generally made from monofilament, braid, or fluorocarbon.
 Consider the species you plan to target, the ice fishing techniques you plan to use, and the water depth when selecting the best ice fishing lines.

-- Decide if you want to use a tip up line or hold your rod while fishing.
+Once you have decided on the best type and weight of line to use, you need to decide if you want to use a tip up line or hold your rod while fishing so you can start rigging your ice rods.
 Some anglers prefer to hold the rod to feel any bites.
-However, if you want to set out multiple rods or just relax while waiting for the action to pick up, a tip up can be useful.
-When setting up your tip up, tie an arbor knot around the tip up reel and wrap the line evenly in a clockwise direction.
+However, if you want to set out multiple rods or just relax while waiting for the action to pick up, an ice fishing tip up line may be preferable.

 - Attach a barrel swivel and leader.
-You can use an improved clinch knot to attach a barrel swivel to your fishing line.
+You can use an improved clinch knot to attach a barrel swivel to your ice fishing line.
 Using a barrel swivel can be quite helpful when fishing through the ice because it rotates and prevents your line from twisting.
 For walleye, bass, trout, perch and crappie, attach 2 to 3 feet of fluorocarbon leader tied to your barrel swivel.

 - Tie your hook or lure onto your leader.
 The type of hook and knot you use should depend on the species of fish you are targeting.
 When ice fishing for species such as yellow perch and bluegill with natural baits, you may want to use an Aberdeen hook in a size 6 or 8.

-- Wait for your first bite and get ready to catch a fish through the ice.
+Wait for your first bite and get ready to catch a fish through the ice.
 Remember to keep a close eye on your rod tip.
 Any movement of your rod tip could be a sign that an interested fish is taking a taste of your bait or lure.